AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer-23-08.md

 **Section 6: Methodology / best practices / use cases (22%)**

 * Given a scenario within [!DNL Workfront], demonstrate functionality for setting up tracking of deliverables that are part of a single campaign.
-* Given a scenario within [!DNL Workfront], demonstrate functionality around strategic prioritization and justification of work .
+* Given a scenario within [!DNL Workfront], demonstrate functionality around strategic prioritization and justification of work.
 * Given a scenario within [!DNL Workfront], demonstrate functionality around financials, utilization, forecasting, billing rates/records
 * Given a scenario within [!DNL Workfront], demonstrate functionality around setting up workflow and approvals.
 * Given a scenario, recommend a framework for governance around system administration when expanding a client's instance.